ChronoSheets/ChronoSheets-Ruby-Client/docs/OrganisationGroupUsersApi.md

 api_instance = ChronoSheetsAPI::OrganisationGroupUsersApi.new

 request = ChronoSheetsAPI::CSSetOrganisationGroupUsersRequest.new # CSSetOrganisationGroupUsersRequest | A request object specifying which users belong to an organisation group.
-Make sure to specify the OrganisationGroup Id in the request object so that ChronoSheets knows which OrganisationGroup to update
+Make sure to specify the OrganisationGroup Id in the request object so that ChronoSheets knows which OrganisationGroup to update.
+CsvUserIds is a comma separated list of User Ids, e.g. 1,2,3,4

 x_chronosheets_auth = "x_chronosheets_auth_example" # String | The ChronoSheets Auth Token